 Agent Definition

 Agents in Distri are defined using Markdown files with TOML frontmatter.
-This simple format allows you to specify agent behavior, capabilities, model settings, and tool configurations.
+This format allows you to specify agent behavior, capabilities, model settings, and tool configurations.

 Basic Structure